TolgaTatli/Moon/_posts/2016-05-13-phaser-tips-post.md

     text.anchor.set(0.5);
     text.alpha = 0.5;

-    game.add.tween(text).to( { alpha: "0.5" }, 2000, "Linear", true); //This will tween the alpha to 1 since the alpha starts at 0.5 and the value was used as a string.
+    //This will tween the alpha to 1 since the alpha starts at 0.5 and the value was used as a string. game.add.tween(text).to( { alpha: "0.5" }, 2000, "Linear", true);
-    game.add.tween(text).to( { alpha: 0.5 }, 2000, "Linear", true); //This will do nothing, since the alpha is already 0.5.
+    //This will do nothing, since the alpha is already 0.5. game.add.tween(text).to( { alpha: 0.5 }, 2000, "Linear", true);
+    //This will do tween the alpha to 1, but is more verbose than just using the string. game.add.tween(text).to( { alpha: text.alpha + 0.5 }, 2000, "Linear", true);
 {% endhighlight %}